redis-stack/redis-stack-docs/docs/stack/get-started/install/mac-os.md

 brew install redis-stack
 {{< / highlight >}}

-This will install all Redis and Redis Stack binaries.
+The `redis-stack-server` cask will install all Redis and Redis Stack binaries.
 How you run these binaries depends on whether you already have Redis installed on your system.

 ### First-time Redis installation